flairNLP/fundus/docs/how_to_add_a_publisher.md

 ### Checking the free_access attribute

 In case your new publisher does not have a subscription model, you can go ahead and skip this step.
-If it does, please verify that there is a tag `isAccessibleForFree` within the `<script type="application/ld+json">` blocks in the source code of premium articles that is set to either `false` or `False`.
+If it does, please verify that there is a tag `isAccessibleForFree` within the HTMLs `ld+json` elements (refer to the section [Extracting attributes from Precomputed](#extracting-attributes-from-precomputed) for details) in the source code of premium articles that is set to either `false` or `False`.
 It doesn't matter if the tag is missing in the freely accessible articles.
 If this is the case, you can continue with the next step.
 If not, please overwrite the existing function by adding the following snippet to your parser:

 ```python
 @attribute